 1 – Kettle + Fire

-Kettle + Fire knew they needed help with social media marketing, but weren’t sure how to make it happen.
+Kettle + Fire knew it needed help with social media marketing, but wasn’t sure how to make it happen.
 Doesn’t social media require a lot of work?
 A lot of content?
 Extra hands that they didn’t have?
+And how did influencer marketing fit in?

 Kettle + Fire wanted to communicate the specific benefits of eating their product.
 They liked the idea of influencer marketing but wanted to keep the content curation on-brand.